 Blogging is all about sharing and connecting with others.
 I feel honored to have met so many amazing people through my blog, conducting interviews, and through interactions in being an event host.
 I can admit to being a “people a person”in enjoying learning, conversing, and experiencing life with others.
 It easier for me to sit and listening to others share about themselves than it is for me in sharing about myself believe it or not.
 The guests on my YouTube show, ” Girl Talk With Purpose “are often surprised by my infamous wild card question.
-My girlfriends can expect a little bag of a few question to spice up from the mundane on occasion.
+My girlfriends can expect a little bag of a few question to spice things up from the mundane on occasion.
 I’ve composed a few “wild card” questions given by friends, family, and some inbox wild card questions from some supportive followers to share a little bit more about me in a lighthearted way.
 Let’s have some fun!

 I’m a hometown girl that matriculated from grade school through undergrad and beyond in “The Garden City ” of Augusta, G.A.
 Oh, we are a family who loves our hometown hero the legendary James Brown!
-I was lived downtown as in the intercity, but I’m a country girl at heart.
+I grew up downtown in the intercity, but I’m a country girl at heart.
 My grandparents would take us to rural Waynesbro, G.A. in the boondocks every other Sunday for worship, and fellowship with family.
 I guess you can say that I’m a mixture of loving the busyness of city life, and a long country dirt road with red Georgia clay.
 I relocated to my hometown a few years back following my divorce starting over from scratch with my son.
 I met my husband a few months later, and we have been together ever since.
 We now share in our brood four children.
 We have one son, and three daughters.Yeah, that was a big change in growing up as the only girl.
 Our home is estrogen overload!
 We do our best to balance our blended family with love, compassion, forgiveness, and humor .

 Are you all finished with growing your brood with adding more kiddos?